Readri205/MS3_Plant_Manager/README.md

         * The navbar is 'fixed' to the top of the screen at all times on page scroll down for easy access.
         * The navbar is coloured 'dark teal' to make it distinctive from the site pages.
         * The 'hamburger' is coloured 'dark yellow' to make it visible yet not intrusive when viewing the site details.
+        * See comments above with regard to potential colour blindness impacts of the yellow and green colour mix.
         * The 'drop down' site page options are coloured 'dark yellow' with the current page shown with an 'off-white' background.
+Note that on a mobile, the drop down lists can prove 'sticky' on selection with touch screen and sometimes go through to the wrong selection.
         * The header image and the carousel images are suitably sized for smaller screens.
       * Desktop / Laptop large screen size
         * The 'Box Content' is effective on wide screens.
 The Materialize Grid System allows for the 'Box Content' to align horizontally in themes that are consistent on each of the 'Home' and 'Search' pages.